theo-armour/agenda/3-1-heritage/3-3-residents/2024-04-02-margaret-johnson.md

 It doesn't stop

 * Probably the the productive write for the Heritage Happenings monthly newsletter
-* Text and photos
+* Provide Text and photos
-* writing gets better
+* Writing gets better, improving with age
-* A new twist to old stories
+* You are starting to add new twists to old stories
-* Her recent writing reflects aspects of the #MeToo movement
+* Yourt recent writing reflects aspects of the #MeToo movement
-* When writing of her past, she is beginning to add observations of the role of women in a highly patriarchal society *
+* When writing of your past, you are beginning to add observations of the role of women in a highly patriarchal society *

 Toast to a woman of many talents, whose talents are still growing, engaging and thoughtful